Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 ▣ "a spirit of divination" There are two terms used in this sentence to describe this slave girl.

 2. In this Greek cultural setting the term is puthōn, which comes out of Greek mythology where a giant serpent is killed by Apollo.
-This myth became an oracle rite (i.e., Delphi), where humans could consult the gods.
-This site was known for its temple snakes (i.e., pythons) who would crawl over people who lay down in the temple and allowed the snake to crawl over them for the purpose of knowing and affecting the future.
+This myth became an oracle site (i.e., Delphi), where humans could consult the gods through a prophetess of Apollo.
+This site was known for its temple snakes (i.e., pythons) who would crawl over people who lay down in the temple and allowed the snakes to crawl over them for the purpose of their knowing and affecting the future.
+Their cryptic messages usually related to political or military matters.

 SPECIAL TOPIC: DEMONS (unclean spirits)